Arctic Fox - Facts For Kids, Habitat, Behavior

 Breeding

-The breeding season for arctic fox starts from early part of September to the early part of May.
+The Arctic fox breeding season spans from early September to early May.
 The gestation time is 52 days and the litters are usually 5 to 8 in number, but some can litter as high as 25.
 Both the parents help in raising the young ones.
 The females exit from the family and join with their own gender, while the male stays with the family.

 The arctic fox is monogamous in nature and litters are created during early summer.
 Large dens are used to raise the young ones.
 The dens are complicated structures having many generations of foxes in them.
 The young ones help the parents to look after the small kits.
 The young ones are brown, but turn white when they grow up.
 The color changes to brown in summer and returns to white in winter.